-(p) Motions for a continuance of a hearing may be granted upon a showing of good cause.
-Motions for a continuance must be in writing and received in the office of the Board of Nursing no less than seven calendar days before the hearing date.
+(e) Motions for a continuance of a hearing may be granted upon a showing of good cause.
+Motions for a continuance shall be in writing and received in the office of the Board of Nursing no less than seven calendar days before the hearing date.
 In determining whether good cause exists, consideration will be given to the ability of the party requesting a continuance to proceed effectively without a continuance.
 A motion for a continuance filed less than seven calendar days from the date of the hearing shall be denied unless the reason for the motion could not have been ascertained earlier.
 Motions for continuance filed prior to the date of the hearing shall be ruled on by the Administrative Law Counsel of the Board.
-All other motions for continuance shall be ruled on by the majority of the Board members or Administrative Law Counsel sitting at hearing. (q) All hearings by the Board of Nursing shall be conducted by a majority of members of the Board of Nursing, except as provided in Subparagraph (1) of this Paragraph.
-The Board of Nursing shall designate one of its members to preside at the hearing.
-The Board of Nursing shall designate an administrative law counsel who shall advise the presiding officer.
-The seated members of the Board of Nursing shall hear all evidence, make findings of fact and conclusions of law, and issue an order reflecting a majority decision of the Board.
+Motions for continuance filed on the date of hearing shall be ruled on by the Board.

+(f) The Board of Nursing shall designate an administrative law counsel who shall advise the Board.

-(1) When a majority of the members of the Board of Nursing is unable or elects not to hear a contested case, the Board of Nursing shall request the designation of an administrative law judge from the Office of Administrative Hearings to preside at the hearing.
+(g) When a majority of the members of the Board of Nursing is unable or elects not to hear a contested case, the Board of Nursing shall request the designation of an administrative law judge from the Office of Administrative Hearings to preside at the hearing.
 The provisions of G.S.
 150B, Article 3A and 21 NCAC 36 .0217 shall govern a contested case in which an administrative law judge is designated as the Hearing Officer.

-(2) In the event that any party or attorney or other representative of a party engages in conduct which obstructs the proceedings or would constitute contempt if done in the General Court of Justice, the Board may apply to the applicable superior court for an order to show cause why the person(s) should not be held in contempt of the Board and its processes.

-(3) During a hearing, if it appears in the interest of justice that further testimony should be received and sufficient time does not remain to conclude the testimony, the Board of Nursing may continue the hearing to a future date to allow for the additional testimony to be taken by deposition or to be presented orally.
-In such situations and to such extent as possible, the seated members of the Board of Nursing and the designated administrative law counsel shall receive the additional testimony.
-In the event that new members of the Board or a different administrative law counsel must participate, a copy of the transcript of the hearing shall be provided to them prior to the receipt of the additional testimony.

-(r) All parties have the right to present evidence, rebuttal testimony, and argument with respect to the issues of law, and to cross-examine witnesses.
-The North Carolina Rules of Evidence in G.S.
-8C shall apply to contested case proceedings, except as provided otherwise in this Rule and G.S.
-150B-41.

-(1) Sworn affidavits may be introduced by mutual agreement from all parties.
+(h) Sworn affidavits may be introduced by mutual agreement from all parties.